Redmond Roche

 Redmond Roche (c.
-1610 – after 1654) was an Irish politician who sat for Cork County in the Parliament of 1640–1649.
+1610 – after 1654) was an Irish politician who sat for County Cork in the Parliament of 1640–1649.
 He was a Protestant during his earlier life but joined the Confederateses in 1642.

 Birth and origins

 Redmond was born about 1610, probably at Castletownroche in Munster, Ireland.
 Redmond was the fifth and youngest son of David Roche and his wife Joan Barry.
 His father had succeeded in 1600 as the 7th Viscount Fermoy.
 As son of a viscount, Redmond was entitled to the honorific "The Honourable" from birth.
 His father's family, the Roches, were Old English and descended from Adam de Rupe who had come to Ireland from Wales with Robert FitzStephen during the Anglo-Norman invasion of Ireland.

 Redmond's mother was a daughter of James FitzRichard Barry, 3rd Viscount Buttevant.
 Redmond's mother's family, the de Barrys, were Old English like his father's.
 They descended from Philip de Barry, who had come to Ireland from Wales in 1183.

 Redmond was one of nine siblings, who are listed in his father's article.
 Of note are here his eldest brother, Maurice, the future 8th Viscount Fermoy, and his eldest sister, Helen, who would become the second wife of Charles MacCarthy, 1st Viscount Muskerry.